Sign inStart your trial

 In a workflow, the LLM doesn’t decide what happens next.
 A predefined sequence does.
 The AI reads, reasons, classifies, drafts, but the execution path is a program, not a runtime decision the model makes on its own.

-The "use agents for everything" approach is failing at scale.
+The “use agents for everything” approach is failing at scale.
 Gartner predicted in mid-2025 that over 40% of agentic AI projects would be canceled by end of 2027 due to escalating costs, unclear business value, or inadequate risk controls.
 A Harvard Business Review survey from the same period found that only 6% of companies fully trust AI agents to run core business processes autonomously.
+An MIT report from August 2025, drawn from 52 executive interviews and 300 public deployments, found that 95% of enterprise generative AI pilots produced zero measurable return.
+The researchers were blunt about the cause: the models weren’t the problem.
+The failure was a “learning gap,” the inability to wire AI into a defined process instead of handing it the wheel.
+That’s the agentic AI risk most pilots discover too late.

 The root issue isn’t model quality.
 Agents are non-deterministic by design.
 The same input can produce different decisions on different runs depending on temperature, context window state, and what the model weights most heavily in a given session.
 For a tool summarizing your meeting notes, that’s acceptable.
 For a tool with write access to your CRM or the ability to send emails on your behalf, it’s a different calculation entirely.